 - A. Qualifications to be a Fight Director with the SAFD: - 1.
 Be a Certified Teacher of the SAFD in good standing for a minimum of three (3) years. - 2.
 Demonstrate a high level of expertise as a teacher and choreographer of staged combat. - B. Application materials to be a Fight Director with the SAFD are to be submitted to the Vice President. - 1.
 A letter of intent. - 2.
 A detailed resume and any pertinent supporting materials to establish the following: That the candidate has been properly trained in all recognized weapon styles with at least thirty (30) hours of class time per weapon as well as having five (5) years' experience as an SAFD Actor Combatant, fight captain, Fight Director or a combination of these and a minimum of three (3) years as a Certified Teacher within the SAFD.
 The materials must show that the Fight Director candidate has been employed for a minimum of ten Fight Director credits at professional entertainment venues that operate in conjunction with the established entertainment unions (AEA, AGMA, AGVA, SAG/AFTRA) as a Fight Director/Fight Choreographer within the past five (5) years. - 3.
-Three (3) letters of recommendation from producers and/or directors for whom the candidate has worked professionally as a choreographer. - 4.
-Two (2) letters of support (one each) from a Fight Master and a Fight Director familiar with the candidate's body of work as a choreographer. - 5.
-Video recording of representative fight choreography. - 6.
-List of contributions to the SAFD. - 7.
-A written philosophical statement of the role of the Fight Director. - 8.
+Alternatively to 6.1.B.2 above: a detailed resume and any pertinent supporting materials to establish the following: That the candidate has been properly trained in all recognized weapon styles with at least thirty (30) hours of class time per weapon as well as having five (5) years' experience as an SAFD Actor Combatant, fight captain, Fight Director or a combination of these and a minimum of three (3) years as a Certified Teacher within the SAFD.
+The materials must show that the Fight Director candidate has been employed for a minimum of ten Fight Director credits at five (5) different entertainment venues with work representing a suitable variety of choreography within the past five (5) years. - 4.
+Three (3) letters of recommendation from producers and/or directors for whom the candidate has worked professionally as a choreographer. - 5.
+Two (2) letters of support (one each) from a Fight Master and a Fight Director familiar with the candidate's body of work as a choreographer.
+To receive this letter, applicant must demonstrate a high level of expertise as a teacher and choreographer of staged combat by having the named Fight Master and Fight Director attend a performance or rehearsal of applicant's fight direction. - 6.
+Video recording of representative fight choreography.

+- 7. List of contributions to the SAFD. - 8.
+A written philosophical statement of the role of the Fight Director. - 9.
 Provide a photocopy of current First Aid and CPR Certificates from the American Red Cross, American Heart Association and/or other such qualified certifying bodies recognized by the SAFD Governing Body. - C. A review board consisting of the President, the elected Representative of the College of Fight Masters, and the elected Representative for the Fight Directors will adjudge each applicant.
 All three members of this review board must approve each candidate and the Vice President will notify all individuals of the review board's determination. - D. Certified Teachers who have held that rank for less than three (3) years may petition for Fight Director status.
 Applicants must submit their petition indicating their rationale for early application along with Fight Director application materials to the Vice President, who will submit said materials to the review board.
 The Vice President will inform the applicant of the review boards' decision. - E. All candidates passing the review process will receive a certificate that sanctions them to teach stage combat and to choreograph scenes of action and violence.